alexlaverty/python-reddit-youtube-bot/README.md

 ## Settings File

-Theres quite a few options you can customise in the settings file :
+Theres quite a few options you can customise in the `settings.py` file :

 Specify which subreddits you want to scrape :